1871fotc/fotc/docs/headstones/signs.md

 Some of these organisations have evolved to become financial services companies, such as:

+- The Independent Order of Odd Fellows became [IOOF](https://www.ioof.com.au/about-us/about-ioof).
 - The Ancient Order of Foresters evolved into [Foresters Financial](https://forestersfinancial.com.au/about-us/our-history/).
-- The Independent Order of Odd Fellows became [IOOF](https://www.ioof.com.au/about-us/about-ioof).
-- In 1993, the Australian Natives Association merged with Manchester Unity Independent Order of Oddfellows, a British fraternal society established in Australia in 1840, to become [Australian Unity](https://www.australianunity.com.au/about-us/our-story).
+- In 1993, the Australian Natives Association merged with Manchester Unity Independent Order of Oddfellows to become [Australian Unity](https://www.australianunity.com.au/about-us/our-story).

 You can find signs of Friendly Societies in the local area such as: